fjzzq2002/is-my-problem-new/problems/format.md

 - `uid`: The unique identifier of the problem.
 Will be displayed to the users.
 Make sure it doesn't duplicate across different problem sets.
 - `url`: The url to access the original problem.
 Will be displayed to the users.
 - `tag`: The tag of the problem.
-Will be displayed to the users.
 Might be different across different problem sets.
 - `statement`: The original problem statement scrapped.
   - Use single $ to represent inline math, and double $$ to represent block math.
 - `processed`: Processed problem statements.